Saturation-aware robust optimal operation control of microgrids based on minimum-regret optimization: Case study

-A prescient \ac{mpc} controller is a hypothetical controller which has prefect future knowledge of the available renewable infeed and the load demand denoted $w^{\text{actual}}$.
-In this case, the uncertainty model \eqref{eq:uncertaintymodel} is substituted by $\wminVec =\wmaxVec = \mathbf{w}^{\text{actual}},$ effectively the multiscenario robust \ac{mpc} in \eqref{eq:multimmmpc} is converted to a single-scenario ($\mathbf{w}^{\text{actual}}$).
+A prescient \ac{mpc} controller which is based on Problem~\ref{prob:multiSce} is used as a benchmark.
+It is assumed to know the realized available renewable power and the demand trajectory over the prediction horizon, denoted by $\mathbf w^{\text{actual}}$.
+Therefore, the uncertainty set in \eqref{eq:uncertaintymodel} is substituted by $\wminVec =\wmaxVec = \mathbf{w}^{\text{actual}},$ effectively reducing the multi-scenario \ac{mpc} in \eqref{eq:multimmmpc} to a single-scenario problem.